bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ## Dialogs

 In {{SIP2.0}}, dialogs are tracked by use of the `Call-ID:` header field and the `tag=` parameter on the `To:` and `From:` header fields.
-This document introduces a dialog token in {{methods}} which is used only to replace the `ACK` request sent after the `INVITE` request.
-This document does not introduce any additional means for tracking dialogs, and as such the `Call-ID:` and `tag=` values MUST be used in SIP/3.
+The current document does not introduce any additional means for tracking dialogs, and as such the `Call-ID:` and `tag=` values MUST continue to be used in SIP/3.

 # Stream Mapping and Usage {#stream-mapping}